-In many faucets the pathway was so big, a small, round BB could easily pass though the faucet and into the sink or a glass of water.
-This older design allowed vast amounts of water to flow through a faucet and this is not a great thing when we have a growing population and limited fresh water supplies.
+In many faucets the pathway was so big, a small, round BB could easily pass through the faucet and into the sink or a glass of water.
+This older design allowed vast amounts of water to flow through a faucet and this is not a great thing when we have a growing population and limited fresh-water supplies.

 But many of today's modern faucets have washerless cartridges inside the body of the faucet.
 The modern cartridge replaces the older washer and valve seat design which controls water flow.
 The pathway through which water passes in these cartridges is much smaller than old faucets.
 These small passageways can get clogged with small pieces of sand or sediment.

 Many of today's faucets also have an aerator at the end of the faucet.
 These devices are often made up of several small parts including a flow restrictor and a screen with very small holes.
 These also can get clogged very fast with very tiny pieces of sand or sediment.